totoroyyb/totoroyyb/README.md

+> Most systems work best if they are kept simple rather than made complicated :octocat:

 ## Hi folks! 👋

 My name is Yibo Yan, and I am currently a Ph.D. student at USC@[NSL lab](https://nsl.usc.edu/) working on distributed stuff.
 Before landing here, I snagged my MS in CS at Yale and rocked my BSc in CS at UC Davis.